Comparison☁️ Cloud Storage

 - Hide My Email — generates random forwarding addresses so you never give out your real email to apps or websites.

-- iCloud Private Relay — a Safari-specific proxy that obscures your IP address and browsing activity from Apple itself (it's not a full VPN, but it's a meaningful layer of protection).
+- iCloud Private Relay — a Safari-specific proxy that obscures your IP address and browsing activity (it's not a full VPN, but it's a meaningful layer of protection).

 - Custom email domain support for iCloud Mail.

 If privacy features matter to you and you're already in Apple's world, iCloud+ delivers more for its price.
-If AI tools and Google Workspace integration are your priority, Google One at a higher tier is the better package.
+If you specifically want Google's AI tools, you'll be looking at one of the dedicated AI tiers rather than the basic storage plans.

 Choose iCloud+ if you use iPhone as your primary device, own a Mac, and want the lowest-friction backup and sync experience Apple's ecosystem provides.
 The privacy extras are a bonus that most people undervalue.

 Choose Google One if you're on Android, use Windows, share storage with non-Apple family members, or rely heavily on Google Photos and Gmail.
-It's also the better pick if you want flexibility — you're not locked into one hardware ecosystem.
+It's also the better pick if you want flexibility — you're not locked into one hardware ecosystem — and the annual plan shaves a little more off the price.

 If you genuinely use both platforms, many people do — and there's no shame in paying for a small Google One plan for Google Photos while using iCloud+ for device backup.
 The overlap is annoying but real.

-For a broader look at how cloud storage options stack up, see our cloud storage hub.
+For a broader look at how the field stacks up, see our guide to the best cloud storage services, or browse the cloud storage hub.
 If you're trying to audit what you're actually paying for across all your subscriptions, the subscription calculator can help surface overlaps.

 The bottom line: your devices already made this decision for you — lean into whichever platform you actually live in rather than fighting the current.